acheonline/otus-k8s/README.md

     -no body in request-

 ### **Monitor yor architecture with Kiali**
-After you've been installed your Istio and execute `minikube tunnel` and separate terminal, you should deploy Kiali with Helm
+After you've been installed your Istio and execute `minikube tunnel` in separate terminal, you should deploy Kiali with Helm

     helm install \
     --namespace istio-system \